 Does Ford Taurus have CVT transmission?

-Transmission Options in the Ford Taurus
+Transmission Options for the Ford Taurus

-Why Ford Taurus Doesn’t Use CVT
+Why the Taurus Doesn't Have a CVT

 How do I know if my car has a CVT transmission?